McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 ## Home Button Configuration

-If the `disableLandingPage` option is set to `false`, a Home button will appear on the left menu.
+If the `disableLandingPageButton` option is set to `false`, a Home button will appear on the left menu.
 It is an alternative for clicking on the logo.
 To edit the appearance, you will have to configure two parameters for the defined languages: